homebysix/auto-update-magic/README.md

 1. Open AutoPkgr and click the buttons to install Git and AutoPkg, if you haven't already.
 1. In AutoPkgr, click on the **Folders & Integration** tab.
 1. In the **Casper Suite integration** section, enter your JSS URL, API username, and API password.
 Then click **Connect**.
-1. When prompted, follow the instructions to install the jss-autopkg-addon.
+1. When prompted, follow the instructions to install JSSImporter.
 1. When prompted, enter the read/write password for each distribution point.

 You'll also want to make sure you have a few `.jss` recipes selected.
 AutoPkgr will automatically add the [sheagcraig/jss-recipes](https://github.com/sheagcraig/jss-recipes) repo so you'll have a few to choose from.
 If the `.jss` recipes you choose have any parent recipes, be sure to add their repos too.
 (For example, `Firefox.jss` requires adding the [autopkg/recipes](https://github.com/autopkg/recipes) repo.)